zohebwaghu/Real-Time-CC-fraud-detection-system-using-Apache-Kafka-Kafka-Streams-KSQLDB-MongoDB-and-Flink/kafka/README.md

 # Kafka Module Overview

 This directory houses the client-side components used to interact with the Amazon MSK cluster that powers our streaming pipeline.
 The initial focus is keeping things simple: create the Kafka topics we need and publish telemetry messages sourced from the FastF1 API.
-As the architecture matures, we will containerize these components for Fargate and add richer operational tooling.
+As the architecture matures, we will package these components for managed runtimes alongside the EMR cluster and add richer operational tooling.

 ## Repo Layout (initial)
 ```